collapsed-stacks/startups/questions/5220/publishing-a-board-game-rules-manual.md

 - posted by: [Malekai](https://stackexchange.com/users/5820495/malekai) on 2015-05-07
 - score: 1

-<p>After some reading online, and looking at products with similar open-source-like philosophies, it turns out we need to file for a Copyright and just host the files on our public website.
+After some reading online, and looking at products with similar open-source-like philosophies, it turns out we need to file for a Copyright and just host the files on our public website.
 This means that people can access the Book itself, but will not be able to distribute, edit or sell our work.
-Thought I'd post my answer incase anyone else meets the same problem.</p>
+Thought I'd post my answer incase anyone else meets the same problem.